johnroiste/Wordpress/README.md

 # Wordpress

+*PLEASE NOTE THE WEBSITE IS NO LONGER ONLINE AS I CANCELLED SUBSCRIPTION*

 Step 1: Install WordPress and a theme
 Chalets and Caviar, an agency in Aspen, Colorado, has hired you to create their website.
 It has around 15 luxury chalets for sale and other chalets available to rent.